-The School prides itself in having a flourishing community for its seminarians, faculty, and staff alike.
-It is this traditional residential model—of worshiping together, living together, and studying together—that has the proven benefit of building relationships across all possible boundaries and forming priests for the challenges of today's church.
+The School of Theology prides itself in having a flourishing community for its seminarians, faculty, and staff alike.
+It is this traditional residential model—of worshiping together, living together, and studying together—that has the proven benefit of building relationships across all possible boundaries and forming leaders for the challenges of today's Church.

 Our students come from all walks of life.
 Some come directly from undergraduate work, some after having had established careers.
 Some in our advanced degrees program are associates, others are rectors, and some are spending their retirement fulfilling their lifelong learning goals.

 Students come to learn and prepare for whatever their vocation may be, and we have a proven history of preparing them well.
 This past year, and for the past several years, 100% of our students were placed in jobs within 3 months of graduation.